The Honourable Ralph Goodale, P.C., M.P.

 The Office of the Correctional Investigator's 2019-20 Departmental Plan does not contain any supplementary information tables.

 Federal tax expenditures

 The tax system can be used to achieve public policy objectives through the application of special measures such as low tax rates, exemptions, deductions, deferrals and credits.
-The Department of Finance Canada publishes cost estimates and projections for these measures each year in the Report on Federal Tax Expenditures vi.
-This report also provides detailed background information on tax expenditures, including descriptions, objectives, historical information and references to related federal spending programs.
+The Department of Finance Canada publishes cost estimates and projections for these measures each year in the Report on Federal Tax Expenditures v.
+This report also provides detailed background information on tax expenditures, including descriptions, objectives, historical information and references to related federal spending programs, as well as evaluations, research papers and gender-based analysis.
 The tax measures presented in this report are the responsibility of the Minister of Finance.